Log in to Web Manager (web dashboard) at https://app.garagefarm.net and download our renderBeamer app for your operating system.

 You can talk to GarageFarm.NET’s tech team any time of the day, any day of the week.
 We’re here to help you get started, answer your questions, and assist you in any way.
 Don’t hesitate to give us a shout.

 You can contact us through our live chat accessible in the web dashboard or our desktop app when you log in to your account or message us here through the guest chat.

-We also recommend checking out our FAQ page which answers most of the questions new users have.
+We also recommend checking out our FAQ page, which answers most of the new users' questions.